falcon-autotuning/falcon-instrument-hub/README.md

 Need to support state request and response from falcon

 The api needs to be reloaded.
-And there is a breaking change that the hash must be added to the Upload data for the falcon requesteer
+And there is a breaking change that the hash must be added to the Upload data for the falcon requester.

 ## Build